ahmedyoussef11/vmware-vsphere-enterprise-lab/README.md

 Using templates is considered a best practice in enterprise environments because it allows administrators to deploy standardized virtual machines without repeating the operating system installation and configuration process.

 After creating the template, a new virtual machine (**Windows10-QA**) was deployed by cloning an existing Windows virtual machine.
-This demonstrates how vCenter accelerates VM provisioning while ensuring consistency across deployments.

 ### Benefits